Telephone Triage

 VIRTUAL NURSING “PRESENCE”

-Telephone Triage Process
+The Process of Telephone Triage

 - The diagnosis process consists of formulating a provisional/working diagnosis, or impression.